Secure PAC Bayesian Regression via Real Shamir Secret Sharing: Experiments

-In our experiments, we used the mean square error (MSE) metric to evaluate our regression method.
+In our experiments, we used the mean square error (MSE) to evaluate the accuracy of our secure regression method.
 To make our experiments trustworthy, we held 10 differently evaluations for each parameter combination.
-The data set is divided into train set and test set.
-80\% of the data set is preserved for training while the rest of it is used for testing.
+The data set is divided into train set (80\%) and test set (20\%).
 We shuffle the data set for each 10 evaluations.
-We also divide the training test into $n$ subsets whenever we use secure computations for privacy preserving algorithms as mentioned in \ref{sec_nparty}.
-Mean MSE results are reported across 10 different evaluations along with the corresponding standard deviations.
+We divide the train set into $n$ subsets, one for each party, whenever we use secure computations for privacy preserving algorithms as mentioned in Section \ref{Sec_Notation}.
+Mean MSE results are reported across 10 different evaluations along with the corresponding standard deviations for the Gaussian elimination method with and without secure computation.